 Photosynthetic Spiritual Practice

-Mystical practices like meditation, entheogenic medicine, rituals, and letting go and deeply surrendering, are the human organism’s chlorophyll, or means of light-absorption.
+Mystical practices like meditation, entheogenic medicine, and countless other ways of deeply connecting are the human organism’s chlorophyll, or means of light-absorption.
 These practices often result in spontaneous visions of inner light.
 Contemplative scientists around the world have empirically studied and cataloged these photonic psychospiritual phenomena for millennia.
-(Unfortunately, the materialist paradigm of most Westernized secular scientists has prevented them from approaching mysticism scientifically.)
+(Unfortunately, the materialist paradigm of Western secular scientists often prevents them from approaching mysticism scientifically.)
 Yogic mystical scientists, for instance, describe various forms of inner light and their different levels of intensity, and how these correspond to psychospiritual development.

 In photistic yoga, liberation is often referred to as enlightenment or illumination.
 The Ultimate Transcendental Reality is frequently described as “utter brilliance and as such is compared to the sun, or is called the sun beyond the sun” (Feurstien, 2008, p.
 320).
 Along the path of spiritual evolution (more accurately, involution to Original Nondual Consciousness), the yogin has many experiences of light (photisms): internal fireworks, higher vibrations of white and colored light, and intensities of light far beyond anything perceivable by the physical eye.
-These are all foretastes and preparations for the ultimate encounter with the unmanifest transcendental Light in the event of enlightenment, which produces enduring transformations (although there is still a continual need for growth after the event).
+These are all foretastes and preparations for the ultimate encounter with the unmanifest transcendental Light, either during life or after death, which produces enduring transformations (although there is still a continual need for growth after the event).
 The encounter with the Light often results in a fear response necessitating total surrender.
 The fear of losing oneself (egoic separate-self existence) is said to prevent people from surrendering to the Light after death in the Buddhist Tibetan Book of the Dead, resulting in additional incarnations (Feurstien, 2008, p.
 320).
 Light phenomena are also frequently accompanied by inner sounds and celestial music, which likewise signify an opening to higher states of consciousness.
 For a description of photistic yogic practice and experiences, read the Advaya-Taraka-Upanishad.

 Visions of Celestial Light in the Bible

 Like yoga, the Bible describes divinity photistically.
-Biblical narratives and injunctions can be taken literally, interpreted as symbolic mythical possibilities, or rejected as unhelpful.
-My goal is not to convince you of a stance, but to mine possibilities and provoke your evolution.
 The Bible contains several visions of God (theophanies) and celestial realms.
 Divine visitations are often encounters of indescribable light.
 In his vision, Daniel depicts the divine being as light-bodied: “His body was like topaz, his face like lightning, his eyes like flaming torches, his arms and legs like the gleam of burnished bronze” (Daniel 10:6, NIV).
 Likewise, the prophet Ezekiel describes the numinous as fire, molten metal, and rainbow: 27 “I saw that from what appeared to be his waist up he looked like glowing metal, as if full of fire, and that from there down he looked like fire; and brilliant light surrounded him.
 28 Like the appearance of a rainbow in the clouds on a rainy day, so was the radiance around him.
 This was the appearance of the likeness of the glory of the Lord.
 When I saw it, I fell facedown” (Ezekiel 1:27-28).
 And John the Seer sees the Divine Luminosity as shining crystals emanating glowing emerald rainbow presence flashing lightning: 3“And the one who sat there had the appearance of jasper and ruby.
 A rainbow that shone like an emerald encircled the throne… 5 From the throne came flashes of lightning, rumblings and peals of thunder” (Revelation 4:3,5).
 And in the New Testament, Jesus is revealed to his disciples as divine at the event of his Transfiguration through irradiation: “His face shone like the sun, and his clothes became as white as the light” (Matthew 17:2).

 The Bible equates divinity with light in several passages; “God is light” (1 John 1:5).
 I interpret God as the divinity of the self as it relationally connects to the divinity outside of itself.
 Godness is fundamentally within and also without.
 Although this conception of divinity is foreign (or heretical) to many Christians, it is not foreign to the Bible.
 Human nature is considered divine and godly.
 The goal of salvation is merging with the God outside of the self (or perceived as such in egoic states), who reconciles all things to godself.
 Because God is inside the self, but most readers of the Bible have been trained not to view it this way, I often translate the word God in Bible passages as yourDivinity or I AM God, God the Father as myDivinity beyond myself, and Holy Spirit as Divine Consciousness.
 With this understanding in mind, “God is light” means “myDivinity is light.”
 The nature of God is to shine; the nature of the spiritually connected (divine) human being is to shine forth knowledge of the divine.